MyPureCloud/terraform-provider-genesyscloud/docs/resources/journey_action_map.md

 Optional:

 - `event_name` (String) The name of the event for which this condition can be satisfied.
 - `operator` (String) The comparison operator.
 Valid values: containsAll, containsAny, notContainsAll, notContainsAny, equal, notEqual, greaterThan, greaterThanOrEqual, lessThan, lessThanOrEqual, startsWith, endsWith.
+Defaults to `equal`.

+<a id="nestedblock--trigger_with_outcome_probability_conditions"></a>
+### Nested Schema for `trigger_with_outcome_probability_conditions`

+Required:

+- `maximum_probability` (Number) Probability value for the selected outcome at or above which the action map will trigger.
+- `outcome_id` (String) The outcome ID.

+Optional:

+- `probability` (Number) Additional probability condition, where if set, the action map will trigger if the current outcome probability is lower or equal to the value.